-Anomaly detection is a process that finds and flags patterns in data that do not conform to the expected behavior .
-This technology has extremely useful applications across finance, health care, cyber-security, and more.
+Anomaly detection is a process that finds and flags patterns in data that do not conform to the expected behaviour .
+Anomaly detection use cases are spread across finance, health care, cyber-security, and more.
 Businesses can also use anomaly detection to better understand changes in their data and find these changes in real-time.
 Anomalies in the data can translate to actionable information .
 As an example, anomalies in payment failures could tell us that our payment portal is not functioning properly.
 Similarly, anomalous network activity could tell us of a hacked computer or compromised server infrastructure.

-In the 1980s, anomaly detection found its foundation as a means of keeping intruders out; Dorothy E. Denning worked on intrusion detection which would become the foundation for many techniques and applications of anomaly detection to come.
+In the 1980s, anomaly detection found its foundation as a means of keeping intruders out; Dorothy E. Denning worked on intrusion detection which would become the foundation for many anomaly detection techniques and applications to come.

 In 1999, scientists from Bell Atlantic Science and Technology (now Verizon Communications) proposed a generalized activity monitoring framework as the basis for fraud detection .
 Typically, anomaly detection techniques are trained based on the usage of an individual and monitored for discrepancies.